The World Forest Institute International Fellowship

 - Discussions with key persons involved in forest certification, forest products marketing, consulting, international trade, public planning, and legislation

 During the summer months of June and July, there are week-long excursions.
-In June, Fellows spend a week out in rural Eastern Oregon on a working forest ranch.
+In June, Fellows spend a week in rural Eastern Oregon on a working forest ranch.
 In July, Fellows go to the Redwood Forest National Park for a week.
-There is typically several other multi-day site visits throughout the region in the summer.
+There are typically several other multi-day site visits throughout the region in the summer.

 Read our blog detailing the places WFI Fellows have visited during their programs.

 3. Educational Outreach

 20% of your time is spent on research presentations, in-house events, and public outreach (synthesis and result interpretation).

-Outreach could include formal presentations to forestry professionals, general public or to schools, writing articles for newspapers, fielding public inquiries, or attendance and participation at conferences and events.
+Outreach could include formal presentations to forestry professionals, the general public, or to school groups, writing articles for newspapers, fielding public inquiries, or attendance and participation at conferences and events.